Introduction

 Conclusion

-Whether you work from home or the office, you will constantly juggle work and personal life.
+Whether you work from home/the office, you will constantly juggle work and personal life.
 Stress, anxiety and other mental issues may creep in owing to work and unique life pressures.
-Understanding these issues and reaching out for help if they affect your work and life is essential.
+It is essential to understand these issues and reach out for help if they affect your work and life.
 United We Care is one such mental health platform where you can get expert guidance for your mental health issues.